Directors & Officers

 Geoff Turnbull

-Geoff grew up under the botanical wing of his father, Alastair Turnbull, who is widely regarded as one of New Zealand's leading authorities on rare and endangered native plants, and is co-owner of Talisman Nurseries Limited in Otaki.
-Geoff was born and raised in Whenuapai, Auckland where he had a keen affiliation with New Zealand's indigenous fauna and flora, kayaking the upper reaches of the Waitemata Harbor, and visiting outer islands and reserves in the North Island.
-He gained a Diploma of Horticulture and a Bachelor of Landscape Architecture (honours) from Lincoln University, Canterbury in 1992.
+He was born and raised in Whenuapai, Auckland where he had a keen affiliation with indigenous fauna and flora, kayaking the upper reaches of the Waitemata Harbor, and visiting outer islands and reserves of the North Island.

-Geoff is an associate of the New Zealand Institute of Landscape Architects.
-Geoff worked for seven years in Wellington with Frank Boffa at Boffa Miskell Ltd, a landscape and urban design, environmental planning, and ecology consulting firm, before moving to the United States.
+Geoff worked for seven years in Wellington with Frank Boffa at Boffa Miskell Ltd, a landscape and urban design, environmental planning, and ecology consulting firm.

-In 1999 he joined the Laguna Beach, California office of SWA Group, where he is a senior designer and landscape architect.
-He has extensive experience in large multi-disciplinary projects in New Zealand, Southeast Asia, China and the United States.
+In 1999 he joined the Laguna Beach, California office of SWA Group, where he was a senior designer and landscape architect until 2008.
 Geoff played a pivotal role in the master planning of Shady Canyon Residential and Golf Preserve in Irvine, successfully using a drought tolerant native Californian plant palette for the first time in Orange County.

 Graeme is president and chairs Terra Nature Fund and TerraNature Trust, managing both organizations in a full-time capacity.
 He took primary responsibility for establishing the two entities.
 Born and raised in Auckland and Hamilton, Graeme became a Registered Surveyor with the Survey Board of New Zealand in 1968.
 After planning and engineering various land development projects at the Vail ski resort in Colorado, he was the planner from 1975 until 1977 for Beaver Creek, the second resort developed by Vail Associates Inc.